Ben Venue Walk from Loch Achray Route Guide

 Deep in the heart of the Trossachs, Loch Katrine is one of the most iconic lakes in Scotland.
 The name Loch Katrine actually comes from the Gaelic ‘cateran’, which refers to a Highland thief, and the lake is so-named because it was the birthplace of one of Scotland’s most famous outlaws and folk heroes: Rob Roy MacGregor.

 Today, Loch Katrine is a popular tourist destination, offering spectacular views along its 13.0 km length.
-This is the best place to admire the hills and forests of the Trossachs, whether from the walking and cycling trails that skirt the lake, or from the water itself!
+This is the best place to admire the hills and forests of the Trossachs, whether from the walking and cycling trails that skirt the lake, or from the water itself.
 The steamship Sir Walter Scott regularly ferries passengers up and down the loch, just as it has done for more than a century.

 Want to find more amazing walks in Loch Lomond and the Trossachs National Park?
-Check out more amazing walks in Loch Lomond & The Trossachs National Park, like the Ben A'an, Ben Lomond, or Loch Venachar.
+Check out more walks in Loch Lomond & The Trossachs National Park, like Ben A'an, Ben Lomond, or Loch Venachar.

 Insider Hints for Ben Venue Walk from Loch Achray